urban-1/clusterlock/README.md

 `Semaphore` and `Lock`.
 The `Lock` is a "short-cut" to a `Semaphore` configured for maximum one process at any given time.

-To create a lock we need a SQLAlchemy `engine` and `session`, clusterlock will do the rest (including creating tables if not there):
+To create a lock we first need to initialize the module with a SQLAlchemy `engine` and `session`.
+This should be done in every thread and will create the tables if missing:

+    clusterlock.init_db(engine, session)

+The we are good to create a Lock for a specific target and context:

-    lock = Lock(engine, session, "device", "snmp-query")
+    lock = Lock("device", "snmp-query")

 To acquire the lock you can either use: